Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Season: 2 - 4 months, Starting 5/15

-Bing's Landing Campground - Kenai River Special Management Area (2 positions)
+Bing's Landing Campground - Kenai River Special Management Area (1 position)

 This forested campground is located on the Kenai River, above Naptown Rapids in Sterling.
-It has a boat launch and campground.
+There is a State Parks boat launch near the campground.
 River and shore fishing for trout and salmon (kings, reds and silvers) is available.
-Two positions - one for the boat launch area and one for the campground are needed.

 Season: 3 months, starting 6/1.